Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Introduction

 \subsection{Preliminaries on graph theory}

-Given a matrix $A\in \mathbb{R}^{m\times n}$, $A\T$ denotes its conjugate transpose.
-A square matrix $A$ is said to be Hurwitz stable if all its eigenvalues are in the open left half complex plane. $A\otimes B$ depicts the Kronecker product between $A$ and $B$. $I_n$ denotes the $n$-dimensional identity matrix and $0_n$ denotes $n\times n$ zero matrix; sometimes we drop the subscript if the dimension is clear from the context.
+Given a matrix $M\in \mathbb{R}^{m\times n}$, $M\T$ denotes its conjugate transpose.
+A square matrix $M$ is said to be Hurwitz stable if all its eigenvalues are in the open left half complex plane. $\im M$ denotes the image of matrix $M$, and $M_a\otimes M_b$ depicts the Kronecker product of $M_a$ and $M_b$. $I_n$ denotes the $n$-dimensional identity matrix and $0_n$ denotes $n\times n$ zero matrix; sometimes we drop the subscript if the dimension is clear from the context.
+For a signal $u$, we denote the $L_2$ norm by $||u||$ or $||u||_2$, and the $L_\infty$ norm by $||u||_\infty$.

 To describe the information flow among the agents we associate a \emph{weighted graph} $\mathcal{G}$ to the communication network.
-The weighted graph $\mathcal{G}$ is defined by a triple $(\mathcal{V}, \mathcal{E}, \mathcal{A})$ where $\mathcal{V}=\{1,\ldots, N\}$ is a node set, $\mathcal{E}$ is a set of pairs of nodes indicating connections among nodes, and $\mathcal{A}=[a_{ij}]\in \mathbb{R}^{N\times N}$ is the weighted adjacency matrix with non negative elements $a_{ij}$.
+The weighted graph $\mathcal{G}$ is defined by a triple $(\mathcal{V}, \mathcal{E}, \mathcal{A})$ where $\mathcal{V}=\{1,\ldots, N\}$ is a node set, $\mathcal{E}$ is a set of pairs of nodes indicating connections among nodes, and $\mathcal{A}=[a_{ij}]\in \mathbb{R}^{N\times N}$ is the weighted adjacency matrix with non-negative elements $a_{ij}$.
 Each pair in $\mathcal{E}$ is called an \emph{edge}, where $a_{ij}>0$ denotes an edge $(j,i)\in \mathcal{E}$ from node $j$ to node $i$ with weight $a_{ij}$.
 Moreover, $a_{ij}=0$ if there is no edge from node $j$ to node $i$.
-We assume there are no self-loops, \emph{i.e.} we have $a_{ii}=0$.
+We assume there are no self-loops, \emph{i.e.,} we have $a_{ii}=0$.
 A \emph{path} from node $i_1$ to $i_k$ is a sequence of nodes $\{i_1,\ldots, i_k\}$ such that $(i_j, i_{j+1})\in \mathcal{E}$ for $j=1,\ldots, k-1$.
-A \emph{directed tree} is a subgraph (subset of nodes and edges) in which every node has exactly one parent node except for one node, called the \emph{root}, which has no parent node.
-A \emph{directed spanning tree} is a subgraph which is a directed tree containing all the nodes of the original graph.
+A \emph{directed tree} is a sub-graph (a subset of nodes and edges) in which every node has exactly one parent node except for one node, called the \emph{root}, which has no parent node.
+A \emph{directed spanning tree} is a sub-graph which is a directed tree containing all the nodes of the original graph.
 If a directed spanning tree exists, the root has a directed path to every other node in the tree \cite{royle-godsil}.

 For a weighted graph $\mathcal{G}$, the matrix $L=[\ell_{ij}]$ with

 is called the \emph{Laplacian matrix} associated with the graph $\mathcal{G}$.
 The Laplacian matrix $L$ has all its eigenvalues in the closed right half plane and at least one eigenvalue at zero associated with right eigenvector $\textbf{1}$ \cite{royle-godsil}.
 Moreover, if the graph contains a directed spanning tree, the Laplacian matrix $L$ has a single eigenvalue at the origin and all other eigenvalues are located in the open right-half complex plane \cite{ren-book}.